The Witcher 3 for PS4, Xbox One, and PC will get a free next-gen upgrade

 The upgrades for the new consoles include support for ray tracing and better load times.
 These improvements are also coming to the PC version of the game.

-The Witcher 3 debuted in 2015 and became one of the most successful and renowned games of the generation thanks to its interesting story, elaborate sidequests, and deep RPG mechanics.
+The Witcher III debuted in 2015 and became one of the most successful and renowned games of the generation thanks to its interesting story, elaborate sidequests, and deep RPG mechanics.
 The title has shipped over 28 million copies so far.
 The franchise has since spawned a successful show on Netflix.